 Sinéad Burke: Why Design Should Include Everyone

 Contributing British Vogue Editor and general powerhouse Sinéad Burke’s captivating TedTalk is as insightful, funny and engaging as you’d imagine it would be.
-In the thought-provoking ten minutes, the writer and activist confronts the downfall of design in accommodating the needs of many people in our society.
+In the thought-provoking ten minutes, the writer, author and activist confronts the downfall of design in accommodating the needs of many people in our society.
 With her characteristic humour and clear-headedness, Burke talks us through the experience of navigating public toilets as a little person: from simply trying to lock the door (she uses her iPhone) to the fact that she cannot reach the soap dispenser or sinks and the difficulties that can stem from a busy coffee shop.
 It’s wonderful.